 Cornerstone Barristers is proud of its dedicated and socially active members and employees.

-A number of members and staff give up their time to undertake a range of roles in charitable organisations or on committees supporting the positive development of the legal profession as part of organisations such as the Planning & Environment Bar Association (PEBA), the Institute of Barristers Clerks (IBC) and the Legal Practice Managers Association (LPMA).
+A number of members and staff give up their time to undertake a range of roles in charitable organisations or on committees supporting the positive development of the legal profession as part of organisations such as the Planning and Environment Bar Association (PEBA), the Institute of Barristers Clerks (IBC), and the Legal Practice Managers Association (LPMA).

 We are active supporters of access to justice initiatives.
 Our members undertake pro bono work, serving as Free Representation Unit volunteers or Advocate (formerly the Bar Pro Bono Unit) panel members and case assessors.
 Against the background of cuts in legal aid funding, this helps to facilitate access to justice in circumstances where it may otherwise be denied.